ralfspoeth/json/README.md

-# Java JSON Implementation
+# Java JSON IO Library

-This project implements a JSON parser which operates around immutable data structures for the JSON elements.
+This project implements a JSON parser and serializer which operates around immutable data structures for the JSON elements.